mandiwise/wp-plugin-settings-framework/readme.md

 ## Description

-I was on the hunt...the hunt for the perfect, out-of-the-box WordPress settings framework that I could use to easily incorporate a custom options page into plugin projects on the fly.
+I was on the hunt for the perfect, out-of-the-box WordPress settings framework that I could use to easily incorporate a custom options page into plugin projects on the fly.

-After no small amount of searching, I decided I should probably just roll up my sleeves and build something myself.
+After no small amount of searching, I decided I should probably just roll up my sleeves and build my own.

 ## FAQs